alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2023-07-25-jamaah-is-in-accordance-with-the-truth.md

 lang: en
 category: [sects]
 note: false
-excerpt: The Muslim has to seek the truth.
+summary: The Muslim has to seek the truth.
 If he finds an Islamic center which promotes the truth, or a group in any place which promotes the truth.
 muftis:
   shaykh:
     - name: Shaykh Ibn Baz